-- Meaningful touch - A spoken message - Attaching high value to the one being blessed - Picturing a special future for the one being blessed - An active commitment to fulfil the blessing consider others better than yourselves."
+- Meaningful touch - A spoken message - Attaching high value to the one being blessed - Picturing a special future for the one being blessed - An active commitment to fulfil the blessing honour" means to esteem highly, to prize, to value.
+Philippians 2:3 commands us "...in humility consider others better than yourselves."
 1 Peter 2:17 also tells us to "Show proper respect to everyone: Love the brotherhood of believers".